santerra505/docs/docs/develop/dapp/smart-contracts/unit-test/README.md

 | mod.rs         | Defines entry points for the tests          |
 | query_mocks.rs | Mocked `QueryMsg` data                      |

+Each unit test is structured using the [Given-When-Then](https://en.wikipedia.org/wiki/Given-When-Then) testing framework.
+The framework defines a simple, robust way to structure unit tests that can indicate when helper functions are needed.
+Each clause is defined below:

+- GIVEN: The initial state and preconditions defined prior to the test.

+- WHEN: Actions taken by the user during the test.

+- THEN: Assertions that the actions defined in the WHEN clause executed as expected.

 ## Prerequisites

 This tutorial assumes that the prerequisites defined in [the `cw-template` README](https://github.com/InterWasm/cw-template#cosmwasm-starter-pack) have been met.
 In addition, this tutorial requires the following: